pierrevouillamoz/collectives_reporting/README.md

 - event_analysis : the agregation of members players, time duration per event type and activity type.
 There is two count methods in case of several activities : activity types are merged and counted one time or activity type are not merged and counted twice.
 Twice counting could be useful if nomenclotura of activity is important.
 - activity_leader_analysis : agregation of members players and time duration per event, activity type and leader id (main leader).
 There are two count methods too.
 - leader_analysis : agregation of members players and time duration per leader id (main leader).
 Only one count method.
-- The same reporting is available for coleader analysis : first get_coleader should be apply, then functions activity_leader_analysis and leader_analysis are applyed. get_coleader list only coleaders and remove main leader.
+- The same reporting is available for coleader analysis : first get_coleader should be applied, then functions activity_leader_analysis and leader_analysis are applyed. get_coleader list only coleaders and remove main leader.